ChendrayanV/about-powershell/content/blog/my-first-experience-with-azure-container-apps.md

 ### Summary

-Congratulations on running your first Azure Container Apps using PowerShell, Pode, PSHML, and Microsoft Graph API.
-There are a lot more coming up in the future, and please feel free to subscribe to my YouTube channel - iAutomate and follow me on Twitter [ChendrayanV](https://twitter.com/chendrayanv)
+Congratulations on running your first Azure Container Apps using PowerShell, Pode and PSHML.
+There are a lot more coming up in the future, and please feel free to subscribe to my YouTube channel - [iAutomate](https://www.youtube.com/channel/UC22S6qPibfs1xa3MIII0JNw) and follow me on Twitter [ChendrayanV](https://twitter.com/chendrayanv)